ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ### The processx package

-The [processx package](https://processx.r-lib.org/reference/index.html) is much more advanced.
+The [processx package](https://processx.r-lib.org/reference/index.html) by Gábor Csárdi is much more advanced.
 It implements a very powerful framework for executing and controlling many processes simultaneously from R. The `processx::run()` function implements the simple execute-and-wait scenario similar to base or sys, (but with [many more options](https://processx.r-lib.org/reference/run.html)):

 ```r
 processx::run('whoami')